 The above snapshot depicts that I have removed the single quotes from the string ‘Hello, Linuxsimply!’ using the ‘tr’ command.

-Method 4: Using “awk” Command to Remove Quotes in Bash
+4. Using “awk” Command to Remove Quotes in Bash

 The ‘awk’ command is such a versatile tool that you can use it for data manipulation in various schemes including quote removal from strings in Bash.
 Generally, you can employ the ‘awk’ command to work in two ways while replacing or removing quotes.
 Either you can directly replace the quotes using the ‘gsub’ function or extract only the content without the quotes using the field separator (-F) option.
 The following section will give you a clear overview of this:

-Case 1: Removing Double Quotes From String Using “awk” Command in Bash
+Case 1: Remove Double Quotes from String

 When you want to directly replace the double quotes with an empty string, the ‘awk’ command uses the ‘gsub’ function to substitute the quotes globally as well as remove them effectively.
 Another way to remove double quotes is using the ‘-F’ option with the ‘awk’ command.
 This actually involves representing a custom field separator and printing the desired field without the double quotes.
-Here’s an example to make the concept easier for you.

 #!/bin/bash